Financial Assistance Options

 Malignancies

-An increased risk of malignancy with OCREVUS may exist.
+An increased risk of malignancy with ocrelizumab may exist.
 In controlled trials, malignancies, including breast cancer, occurred more frequently in OCREVUS-treated patients.
 Breast cancer occurred in 6 of 781 females treated with OCREVUS and none of 668 females treated with REBIF or placebo.
 Patients should follow standard breast cancer screening guidelines.

 Immune-Mediated Colitis